TehShrike/abstract-state-router/readme.md

 - the ability to set an "error" state to go to on errors
 - "redirect somewhere else instead" function in the resolve
 - test having multiple states call replace
+- abstract states that can not be activated without a child state being active (default child states count)

 License
 ======